 The drive shall have two read channels.
 Read Channel 1 gives a signal $(I_1 + I_2)$ related to the total amount of light in the exit pupil of the objective lens.
 Read Channel 2 gives a signal $(I_1 - I_2)$ related to the difference in the amount of light in the two halves of the exit pupil of the objective lens.
-These channels can be implemented as given in clause 9.
+These channels can be implemented as given in Clause 9.

-For measurement of the push-pull and track cross signals, the read channel signals shall be filtered by a 1st order LPF with a $f_c(-3 \text{ dB})$ of 30 kHz.
+For measurement of the push-pull and track cross signals, the read channel signals shall be filtered by a 1^{st} order LPF with a f_c(-3 dB) of 30 kHz.

 The signal from Read channel 1 is not equalized except when measuring jitter.
 The threshold level for binarizing the read signal shall be controlled to minimize the effects of mark and space size changes due to parameter variations during writing.
-Jitter measurements shall be made using the Read Channel 1 with the characteristics in annex D.
+Jitter measurements shall be made using the Read Channel 1 with the characteristics in Annex E.